nest/nest-simulator/doc/htmldoc/tutorials/music_tutorial/music_tutorial_3.rst

 while MUSIC uses seconds.

-This section has covered most things you need in order to use it for straightforward user-level input and output applications.
+This section has covered most things you need in order to use it for straightforward user facing input and output applications.
 But there is a lot more to the MUSIC API, especially if you intend to implement it as a simulator interface, so you should consult the documentation for more details.